 This post goes into more details about the fueling differences for shorter and longer races but let’s recap them below for this pre race meal plan.

 Looking for what to eat before race day 10k?
 If you’re planning for a race under an hour, you don’t necessarily need to have a huge pre-race meal, but again, you should know what works for you.

 Some good race day nutrition breakfast options:

-- Oatmeal with fruit and peanut butter (overnight oats and baked oatmeal can be great too!)
+- Oatmeal with fruit and peanut butter (overnight oats and sweet potato baked oatmeal can be great too!)

 - Half a bagel with a little cream cheese or peanut butter